opseb/opseb.github.io/README.md

 Program to show the solution of a damped single degree of freedom system using Euler's Method.
 The results of this will be used as a data source for machine learning.

-Find the checkout the [web version of the notebook]( https://opseb.github.io/)
+Find the html version of the notebook [here]( https://opseb.github.io/)